 - Heat the oil (1 tablespoon) in a large skillet over medium high heat.

-- Add the chicken to the skillet and season with salt and pepper.
+- Add the cut up chicken breast meat to the skillet and season with salt and pepper.

 - Cook chicken on all sides until browned on the outside and fully cooked, about 6 minutes.

 - Add the sauce to the skillet with the chicken.
 Then, stir in the cornstarch slurry.
 Heat over medium heat, stirring constantly, until thickened (about 3 minutes).

 - Serve over steamed rice garnished with fresh cilantro.